 For Spring, I especially recommend a pair with a thicker sole or a platform because it will help your feet from getting wet if you have to walk through any puddles.

-17. Platform Sandals
+18. Platform or Thick-Soled Sandals

 For evenings or days you don't want to wear the sneakers, I recommend a pair of sandals that are not a flip-flop style and, again, have a thicker sole or slight platform.